Landscape heritage

 Ulrum tow canal

 The towpath along the Ulrummerdiep was initially intended only for the boatman and the horse that pulled the ferry.
 A toll had to be paid to use these roads.
 The tow canal itself was part of a network of tow canals that was constructed from the mid-17th century onwards on the initiative of the city.
 Parts of the canal between Mensingeweer and Ulrum were dug in 1614.
-The towpath was constructed along the canal, all at the expense of the province.
+The towpath was constructed along the canal, all at the expense of the provincial executive.

 Watercourses of Middag-Humsterland